pivotal-cf/brokerapi/README.md

 ) (brokerapi.IsAsync, error) {
     // Provision a new instance here.
 If async is allowed, the broker can still
     // chose to provision the instance synchronously, hence the first return value.
 }

+func (*myServiceBroker) Update(
+    instanceID string,
+    details brokerapi.UpdateDetails,
+    asyncAllowed bool,
+) (brokerapi.IsAsync, error) {
+    // Update the provisioned instance.
+This may include
+    // changing the plan and specific instance
+    // parameters.
+The instance can be updated asynchronously -
+    // the logic is pretty much the same as for provisioning.
+}

 func (*myServiceBroker) LastOperation(instanceID string) (brokerapi.LastOperation, error) {